-Todo: A guide for endpoint design, e.g. using Marshmallow schemas and common validators.
+Todo: A guide for endpoint design, e.g. Marshmallow, custom USEF-like responses, validators (common code shared between endpoints).

 - Introducting a new API version

 - Set up new module with routes

 - Set up a new blueprint

 - New or updated endpoint implementations

 - Testing

 - UI Crud

 - Documentation

-Introducting a new API version
+3.25.1 Introducting a new API version